India inflation probably eased in December, thanks to lower food prices

 This is a major worry for the Congress party as it heads into the election.
 According to most opinion polls, the party will struggle to win a third term, in part due to its failure to control inflation.

-Its inflation fight is largely hobbled by its own welfare policies such as subsidized government purchases of grains that has not let food prices fall below a certain level.
+Its inflation fight is largely hobbled by its own welfare policies such as subsidised government purchases of grains that has not let food prices fall below a certain level.

 CENTRAL BANK HEADACHE